Domvel55/VAST-Challenge-MC-1-2017/README.md

 WIP DataManipulator usage section:

-To import the class, make sure you have the file DataManipulator.py is in the same folder as the
+To import the class, make sure you have the file DataManipulator.py in the same folder as the
 python file you are doing your work in.

 then place